korintje/ase_slab_gen/README.md

 > Optional arguments allow fine-tuning slab thickness, symmetry tolerances, and more.
 See function docstrings for full details.

 # Acknowledgments
-The core slab generation logic is adapted from the SlabGenom system developed by nisihara.burai@gmail.com.
+The slab generation logic is based on “SlabGenom” algorithm originally developed by Satomichi Nishihara.
 It is also implemented in the [BURAI](https://github.com/BURAI-team/burai) graphical interface for quantum chemical calculations.